cap-js/docs/guides/databases-postgres.md

 If your model change includes changes that could lead to a data loss, there will be a warning, and a respective comment is added to the dangerous statements in the resulting script.
-For deleting an element it would look like this:
+For deleting an element, it would look like this:
  ::: code-group

 ```sql [delta_script.sql]